seanjennings/Library-Website/README.md

 # Library-Website
-Implementation of a Library Website using PHP, HTML and MySQL
+Implementation of a Library Website using PHP, HTML, CSS and MySQL